Profile of David Fidler

 - PhD Student, BBSRC/NERC CDT (STARS)

-- F7, Memorial building, School of Biological Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW
+- F7, Memorial building, School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW

 I am currently undertaking a PhD studentship with the STARS CDT, under the supervision of James McDonald and Davey Jones.
 The PhD is focussed on the role that microbes play in the degradation of lignocellulose in soils, using metagenomics and high-throughput in situ cultivation techniques to achieve this.